 Master Key systems have several options, but most include one master key and what is called change keys.
 There may also be a Grand Master Key and a Great Grand Master Key involved.
-In order from least amount to greatest amount of entry, the keys are explained like this:
+In order from the least amount to the greatest amount of entry, the keys are explained like this:

 - Change Key – Sometimes this key is called a sub-master key.
 It is able to open only one lock.
 However, a change key lock can also be opened with a Master Key.